mecid/mecid.github.io/_posts/2023-06-20-mastering-scrollview-in-swiftui-target-behavior.md

     }
 }
 ```

+As you can see in the example above, we define the *CustomScrollTargetBehavior* type conforming to the *ScrollTargetBehavior* protocol.
+It needs to implement the only required function called *updateTarget*.
+The *updateTarget* function has two parameters *target* and *context*.

 The *target* parameter is an inout instance of the *ScrollTarget* type and allows us to set the *rect* and *anchor* point for our target inside the *ScrollView*.